Access token

 # LINE Simple Beacon

 LINE Simple Beacon is a specification for beacon hardware for LINE bot developers.
 For more information, see LINE Simple Beacon (opens new window).

 # LINE's in-app browser

 A web browser specifically for the LINE app.
 Using LINE's in-app browser, you can open URLs and browse web apps on the internet without closing the LINE app.

-Unique ID string which specifies a LINE user account, group, or room and was used with LINE Login v1.
+Unique ID string which specifies a LINE user account, group chats, or multi-person chats and was used with LINE Login v1.
 A user ID, group ID, or room ID is used with LINE Login v2.0 or later instead of an MID.